kellnerd/gsoc-proposal/README.md

 > What sorts of programming projects have you done on your own time?

-Besides writing [userscripts for MusicBrainz](https://github.com/kellnerd/musicbrainz-scripts), I often create scripts (Bash, Node.js, Python) to automate tasks related to the maintenance of my personal audio and video file collections, e.g. [creating backups](https://github.com/kellnerd/backup) and tagging videos.
+Besides writing [userscripts for MusicBrainz](https://github.com/kellnerd/musicbrainz-scripts), I often create command line scripts (Bash, TypeScript/Deno) to automate tasks related to the maintenance of my personal audio and video file collections, e.g. [creating backups](https://github.com/kellnerd/backup) or [splitting audio files](https://github.com/kellnerd/cueshit).
+Recently I have been working on TypeScript API clients for [ListenBrainz](https://github.com/kellnerd/listenbrainz-ts) and [MusicBrainz](https://jsr.io/@kellnerd/musicbrainz).

 Several years ago I've also written a JS/PHP/SQL application to manage my book collection.
 The only remaining features that are still ahead of BookBrainz are cover art and seeding with data from the [DNB API](https://www.dnb.de/EN/sru) (MARC 21 XML records!), as collections and series have since been implemented in BookBrainz.